-On vehicles without a rear headliner, the interior cargo lamp (if equipped) will have to be removed from under the high-mount brakelamp assembly located inside the vehicle.
+On vehicles without a rear headliner, the interior cargo lamp (if equipped) must be removed from under the high-mount brakelamp assembly located inside the vehicle.
 Then, do the following:

-1. Remove the two screws from the high-mount brakelamp assembly and lift the lamp from the vehicle.

-2. Remove the bulb socket from the lamp assembly by turning counterclockwise.

-3. Carefully pull the bulb straight out of the socket.
+- 1. Remove the two screws from the high-mount brakelamp assembly and lift the lamp from the vehicle. - 2.
+Remove the bulb socket from the lamp assembly by turning it counterclockwise. - 3.
+Carefully pull the bulb straight out of the socket.